 - Bridge will be wider (increase from 7.4m to 9.2m).

 - Bridge will be higher (increase of 3m).

 - A fit-for-purpose structure to accommodate expected growth in freight traffic and support economic productivity.

 - Intersection upgrade at Dawson Highway and Glenmoral Roundstone Road to accommodate B-Doubles.

-- Improved flood immunity (fewer and less frequent road closures).
+- Improves flood immunity (fewer and less frequent road closures).

-- Reduced bridge maintenance and limited additional closures and/or traffic restrictions.
+- Reduces bridge maintenance and limits additional closures and/or traffic restrictions.

 - Total investment